marcosvm13/blog/_posts/q-for-functional-programmers.md

 ```
 However, it is perhaps more interesting to follow the opposite path and move
 `|` to its prefix notation, using a familiar syntax for Haskellers, where we
-place the operator in parentheses:
+place the operator symbol in parentheses:
 ```q
 q)(|)[3;2]
 3
 ```
 As can be seen, the arguments are separated by semicolons and surrounded by
 square brackets.
+It's worth mentioning that Q supplies many flavours of
+syntactic sugar while invoking functions beyond these ones, but we just wanted
+to remark that the operator `|` could behave as any other function.
+This notion
+will become relevant later on.

-Have you noticed the lack of space characters among them?
-Q is
+> Have you noticed the lack of space characters among them?
+Q is really
-really committed to shortness and invites the programmer to limit them.
-This
+> committed to shortness and invites the programmer to limit them.
+This subtle
-subtle difference has a considerable impact while reading q code, although
+> difference has a considerable impact while reading q code, although
-eventually, you get used to it.
+> eventually, you get used to it.

-In the previous snippets, we have just produced an output and we have let the
+In the previous snippets, we've just produced an output and we've let the REPL
-REPL to show it, but we could have assigned a name to the resulting value.
+to show it, but we could have assigned a name to the resulting value.
 The q
 notation to introduce a variable `x` is as follows:
 ```q
 q)x:3|2